Gabriel Barkay: First Temple Period tombs

 In 1968–71, Barkay and David Ussishkin surveyed the Silwan necropolis from the time of the Judean Monarchy during the Iron Age, containing 50 rock-cut tombs of Judahite high government officials.
 Barkay also excavated the Iron Age tombs on the grounds of the École Biblique in the early 1970s.

 Priestly Blessing scrolls

-Dr. Barkay's most famous discoveries are two small silver scroll amulets containing the priestly benediction from the Book of Numbers, which he discovered in 1979 in a First Temple Period tomb at Ketef Hinnom.
-These amulets contain the oldest surviving biblically related inscription discovered to date, dating back to the seventh century BCE and are to-date the only archaeological proof that passages from the Hebrew Bible as we know them were in circulation in the First Temple Period.
+Barkay's most famous discoveries were two small silver scroll amulets containing the priestly benediction from the Book of Numbers, which he discovered in 1979 in a First Temple Period tomb at Ketef Hinnom.
+These amulets contain the oldest surviving biblically related inscription discovered to date, dating back to the seventh century BCE and are to date the only archaeological proof that passages from the Hebrew Bible as we know them were in circulation during the First Temple Period.